wild-lotus/react-async-utils/README.md

 const [asyncPerson] = useAsyncTask(getPersonPromise, { triggerAsEffect: true });
 ```

-Be careful, since if you use the `triggerAsEffect` option, input functions of `useAsyncTask` hook will be dependencies of that effect.
-In that case you want to use `useCallback` if necessary with them to avoid infinite re-renders and infinite calls to your `getPersonPromise`.
+⚠️ Be careful, since using `triggerAsEffect` option can cause infinite loops if not handed carefully.
+Input functions of `useAsyncTask` hook (like `getPersonPromise` here) will become dependencies of the effect.
+You want to use `useCallback` if needed with them to prevent these loops.

 <hr/>